seung-lab/cloud-volume/README.md

 * commit_info - Push the current info property into the cloud as a JSON file.
 * commit_provenance - Push the current provenance property into the cloud as a JSON file.
 * get_mesh - Download an object and save it in `.obj` format.
 You can combine equivialences into a single object too.
+* exists - Generate a report on which chunks within a bounding box exist.
+* delete - Delete the chunks within this bounding box.

 ### CloudVolume Properties